pinapelz/moekyun-me-link-shortener/README.md

 3. Connect Store and create a new PostgreSQL database (or an existing one)

-Here you must decide between whether you'd like to use Redis or Postgres as your backend storage

-4a.
-For Postgres create the following environment variables
+Create the following environment variables
 ```
 POSTGRES_HOST (ex. somedomain.postgres.vercel-storage.com)
 POSTGRES_USER (ex. default)